 The Color Series – Personally Adapted for Each Student

 For the first time in the world, this series has been developed especially for this population, and is based on a page for writing that is adapted for those who suffer from the white brightness of the page.
-The Gnotebook VPD series, found in cooperation with Irlen Israel, as a helpful tool for those suffering from visual processing disorder.
-It is recommended by Irlen for students with sensitivities to light/white paper.
+The Gnotebook VPD series, developed in cooperation with Robert Lederman(FCVOD) & Irlen Israel, as a helpful tool for those suffering from visual processing disorder.
+Today It is highly recommended by major inst. to be the solution for students with sensitivities to light/white paper.
 The Gnotebook can be produced in the color of your choice via the website.

 To read more about the Irlen method and the color series, click here